Summary

 2. Property Owners & Business Establishments

 Under premises liability law, property owners must maintain safe conditions to prevent visitors from being harmed.
-If a business fails to clean up spills or repair hazardous areas and someone is injured, it may be liable for damages.
+If a business fails to clean up spills or repair hazardous areas and someone is injured, the business may be liable for damages.

 3. Employers & Workplace Safety

-California employers must follow strict liability and legal requirements for workplace safety.
+California employers must comply with strict liability and workplace safety requirements.
 A company may be held accountable for workplace injuries if it fails to follow state or federal regulations.

 How Insurance Companies Try to Dispute Duty of Care

-Even when the duty of care is clear, insurance companies often deny liability to reduce or avoid paying fair compensation.
+Even when the duty of care appears clear, insurance companies are required to review claims carefully before accepting liability.

-• Arguing there was no duty of care – Insurers may claim the defendant had no legal duty to the injured person.
+- Whether a duty of care existed – Insurers may assess if the defendant had a legal responsibility to the injured person under the circumstances.

 Compensation for Victims When Duty of Care Is Breached